-03 In the Network view, press tab and type out Grid.
+In the Network view, press tab and type out Grid.
 Click to place down the node and rename it backdrop.
-Double-click on the backdrop node to dive down to the geometry level.
+Doubleclick on the backdrop node to dive down to the geometry level.

-Select the Grid node and set the size to 60, 60 and the Center to 0, 0, -20.
+Select the grid node and set the size to 80, 80 and the Center to 0, 0, -20.
 RMB-click on the grid node's output and type Bend.
-Click to place a bend node and set its Display Flag then set: Bend to 75, Capture Origin to 0, 0, -30, Capture Direction to 0, 0, -1, and Capture Length to 5.
+Click to place the node then set its Display Flag and set: Bend to 75.
+In the Capture section, set Capture Origin to 0, 0, -30, Capture Direction to 0, 0, -1, and Capture Length to 5.

 RMB-click on the grid node's output and type Subdivide.
-Set its Display Flag then set Depth to 2..
+Set its Display Flag then set Depth to 2.

-O4 Go back to the Stage level.
+Go back to the Stage level.
 Wire the backdrop node into the sceneimport node.
 RMB-click on the output of sceneimport and type out Camera.
-Press Shift-Enter to place the node with its Display Flag on.
+Press Enter to place the node then set its Display Flag.

 In the Scene View, you will see camera handles at the origin.
 Zoom out and look down at the scene then adjust the handles so the camera is looking at the soccerball from the left.
 You may want to activate the Construction plane so that you move the handles along the ground.
-You can then use the axis handles to lift up from the ground.
+You can also use the axis handles to control the direction and lift the camera up from the ground.